amitpal0728/Amit_Pal_21BCE10567/README.md

 >`npm start`

 ## How to Play

--Click on a piece to select it.
+Click on a piece to select it.

--Click on a highlighted square to move the piece.
+Click on a highlighted square to move the piece.

--The turn indicator will update to show whose turn it is.
+The turn indicator will update to show whose turn it is.

--The game will notify you when a player wins.
+The game will notify you when a player wins.

 ## Dependencies

--Express: Web server framework.
+Express: Web server framework.

--ws: WebSocket library for real-time communication.
+ws: WebSocket library for real-time communication.

 ## License
--This project is licensed under the Apache License.
+This project is licensed under the Apache License.
 See the LICENSE file for details.

 ## Acknowledgments
--Thanks to HitWicket for the opportunity to showcase my skills and to present my intrest in the company.
+Thanks to HitWicket for the opportunity to showcase my skills and to present my intrest in the company.
--Thanks to the open-source community for providing the tools and libraries used in this project.
+Thanks to the open-source community for providing the tools and libraries used in this project.